lossyrob/geotrellis/docs/spark/map-algebra.md

-A previously tiled and saved GeoTrellis Raster RDD read in through an instance of geotrellis.spark.io.LayerReader will be mixed in with the Metadata[RasterMetadata] trait.
+A previously tiled and saved GeoTrellis Raster RDD read in through an instance of geotrellis.spark.io.LayerReader will be mixed in with the Metadata[LayerMetadata] trait.
 This metadata describes the TileLayout used by the layer, the extent it covers, the CRS of its projection, and what the CellType of each tile is.
 This metadata allows you to verify that you are working with compatible layers.